OpenF2/F2/docs/src/container-development.md

 ### App Configs

 A F2 Container Provider must deliver the app configs to its container before calling `F2.init()`.
 The app configurations are represented quite simply as a list of [AppConfig objects](../docs/sdk/classes/F2.AppConfig.html).
-These could be stored in a JavaScript array or an enterprise-class database.
+These could be stored in a JavaScript array or in an enterprise-class database.
 AppConfig objects contain app meta data provided by the App Developer when he creates his app in the [Developer Center](index.html#l#developer-center).

 Example `AppConfig` object from an _individual_ app: